Black Hat 2024: Foreign Influence Operations Evolve as Narrative Attacks Become More Sophisticated

 The Threat of AI-Generated Deepfakes

-For example, a minute of someone’s voice recording is enough to generate a convincing audio deepfake using off-the-shelf generative AI tools, making it a potent tool for spreading disinformation.
+For example, a minute of someone’s voice recording is enough to generate a convincing audio deepfake using off-the-shelf generative AI tools, making it a potent tool for spreading narrative attacks.
 These audio deepfakes can be used maliciously because they are difficult to identify, are often designed to provoke an emotional response, and frequently travel quickly across the social web and messaging apps.

 The dissemination of deepfakes can undermine public trust in authentic information sources and democratic institutions.
 Social media platforms are often slow to detect and remove such content, allowing deepfakes to spread widely before being addressed.
 This delay in response can result in significant damage, especially if the deepfake is released close to critical events like elections, leaving little time for debunking.
 Some states in the U.S. have enacted laws to criminalize the creation and distribution of politically motivated deepfakes during election seasons.
-However, the effectiveness of these laws is still being determined, and they are unlikely to deter foreign entities intent on using deepfakes for disinformation campaigns.
+However, the effectiveness of these laws is still being determined, and they are unlikely to deter foreign entities intent on using deepfakes for narrative attacks campaigns.

 To combat the threat of AI-generated deepfakes, there are ongoing efforts to develop detection tools and regulatory frameworks.
 The World Economic Forum’s Digital Trust Initiative aims to counter harmful online content, including deepfakes, by promoting the responsible design and deployment of AI systems.